Genomics Birmingham

 Genomic services

-• Sequencing customer generated libraries on Illumina MiSeq, NextSeq NGS 500, NextSeq 2000 and NovaSeq 6000 platforms
+• Next generation sequencing on Illumina MiSeq, NextSeq 500, NextSeq 2000 and NovaSeq 6000

-• Oxford Nanopore sequencing using the PromethION, GridION and Flongle platforms for long read RNA, DNA sequencing and methylation detection
+• Oxford Nanopore sequencing using the PromethION, GridION and Flongle platforms for long read RNA/DNA sequencing and methylation detection

-• Project planning, grant application quotes
+• Project planning and writing grant application quotes

 • Sample processing advice